Last Updated: September 6th, 2023 by Kristen Douglas

 Cheap Rays Tickets

-At this point, nearly every Major League team has some kind of variable pricing model where depending on how in-demand a game is, the ticket prices you’ll pay at the gate may go up or down.
+At this point, nearly every Major League team has some kind of variable pricing model where, depending on how in-demand a game is, the ticket prices you’ll pay at the gate may go up or down.

-So rather than focusing on specific prices and sections which tend to change fairly often, I want to talk about general rules and strategies for getting the best deals on tickets.
+So rather than focusing on specific prices and sections, which tend to change fairly often, I want to talk about general rules and strategies for getting the best deals on tickets.

-1. Compare 3rd Party Sites
+Compare 3rd Party Sites

-SeatGeek is a big time ticket comparison site that lets you compare a bunch of different ticket brokers, marketplaces, etc. and find the best price for the game you want to go to.
+SeatGeek is a big-time ticket comparison site that lets you compare a bunch of different ticket brokers, marketplaces, etc., and find the best price for the game you want to go to.
 They also have a tool that projects whether ticket prices will go up or down – AKA whether you should buy now or wait.

 The Mascot, Raymond, is a… Ummm… He’s a Furry Ray… With Arms and Legs… Yeah…. – via Flickr user Eric Kilby

 Buy Last Minute

 If you’ve bought tickets online before, you’ve heard of StubHub.
-What you may not know however is that with the rise of print-at-home and tickets on your mobile phone via the Ballpark App that you can usually buy tickets right up to a couple of hours before game time.
+What you may not know, however, is that with the rise of print-at-home and tickets on your mobile phone via the Ballpark App, you can usually buy tickets right up to a couple of hours before game time.

 As someone who has sold a fair share of tickets on StubHub, I also know that sellers are encouraged to set a declining price for their tickets.
 This means they’ll set a starting price and then their lowest acceptable price, and StubHub will auto-magically lower the price of those tickets as the event date gets closer.

-So in many cases, a game that isn’t sold out will have plenty of below face value deals on StubHub that you can snatch at the last minute and then either print at home, or just use the App on your phone to get scanned into the game.
+So, in many cases, a game that isn’t sold out will have plenty of below face value deals on StubHub that you can snatch at the last minute and then either print at home, or just use the App on your phone to get scanned into the game.

 That’s not to say that you can’t find ticket deals on Craigslist, you can.
-It is just more of a peace of mind, safety issue.
+It is just more of a peace-of-mind safety issue.
 I’m a Craigslist kind of guy, but I also know it’s easy to get screwed buying baseball tickets there.

 If I was a shady character, I could go sell those void tickets to an unsuspecting buyer on Craigslist for cash.
-The tickets look real, they are “real” in a sense - but what that buyer will find out is when they go to enter the stadium, the ticket scanner will say “thou shalt not enter thy game.”
+The tickets look real, they are “real” in a sense.
+But, when the buyer enters the stadium, the ticket scanner will say “thou shalt not enter thy game.”
 Don’t be that buyer.

 Stick to buying tickets from SeatGeek, StubHub, or directly from the team.
 You can still get deals and you never have to worry about being scammed.